Electrical Construction Technology Diploma (ES12) Diploma

 |ELTR 1180Electrical Controls

 (Prerequisites: None) (Co-requisites: None) Introduces line and low voltage switching circuits, manual and automatic controls and devices, and circuits.
 Emphasis will be placed on switching circuits, manual and automatic controls and devices, line and low voltage switching circuits, and operation, application and ladder diagrams.
-Topics include: ladder and wire diagrams, switching circuits, manual controls and devices, automatic controls and devices, and application and operation of controllers and controls.
-A $15 fee is associated with this course due to the increased cost of copper and electrical components.
+Topics include: ladder and wire diagrams, switching circuits, manual controls and devices, automatic controls and devices, and application and operation of controllers and controls, and variable speed controls.
+A $25 fee is associated with this course due to the increased cost of copper and electrical components.

 |ELTR 1205Residential Wiring I

 (Prerequisites: None) (Co-requisites: None) Introduces residential wiring practices and procedures.
-Topics include: residential circuits, print reading, National Electrical Code, wiring materials determining the required number and location of lighting/receptacles and small appliance circuits, wiring methods (size and type conductors, box fill calculations and voltage drop), switch control of luminaries, receptacle installation including bonding, GFCI and AFCI circuits, special purposes outlets - ranges, cook tops, ovens, dryers, water heaters, sump pumps, and sizing OCPDs (circuit breakers and fuses).
-A $15 fee is associated with this course due to the increased cost of copper and electrical components.
+Topics include print reading, National Electrical Code, wiring materials and methods and control of luminaries, and receptacle installation.
+A $25 fee is associated with this course due to the increased cost of copper and electrical components.

 |ELTR 1210Residential Wiring II

 (Prerequisites: None) (Co-requisites: None) Provides additional instruction on wiring practices in accordance with the National Electrical Code.
-Topics include: residential single family service calculations, residential two family service calculations, load balancing, sub panels and feeders, residential single family service installation, residential two family service installation, concepts of TV and CATV installation, swimming pool installation, and remote control of lighting and intercom installation.
-A $15 fee is associated with this course due to the increased cost of copper and electrical components.
+Topics include: single and multi-family load calculations, single and multi-family service installations, sub panels and feeders, and specialty circuits.
+A $25 fee is associated with this course due to the increased cost of copper and electrical components.

 |IDFC 1007Industrial Safety Procedures